Actionable Climate Science forPolicymakers

 After it is released into the atmosphere, the carbon dioxide is naturally redistributed between the atmosphere, the oceans, and the biosphere.
 However, none of the emitted carbon will return to the Earth by natural processes for many tens of thousands of years.
 As a result, the carbon that humans release by burning fossil fuels will lead to increased levels of carbon in the atmosphere, ocean, and biosphere for many thousands of years.

-If carbon dioxide is allowed to continue to accumulate in the atmosphere, it will be impossible for the world to stay below 2.0°C, let alone 1.5°C. The easiest way to avoid future warming is to rapidly decrease our use of fossil fuels, replacing them with low carbon alternatives such as wind, solar, hydro, and nuclear wherever possible.
+If carbon dioxide is allowed to continue to accumulate in the atmosphere, it will be impossible for the world to stay below 2.0°C, let alone 1.5°C.

 // Global Emissions Commitments